realdavidvega/kotlin-playground/kotlin/code/playground/README.md

 ### Functional

-Exploring Functional programming in Kotlin and Arrow:
+Exploring Functional programming in Kotlin, and libraries like `arrow-core`:
 1. Options
 2. Results
 3. Eithers